 Where does CARE work?

-In 2020, CARE was present in over 100 countries, implementing long-term programs to fight poverty, responding to humanitarian emergencies, and advocating for policy change to improve the lives of the poorest people.
+CARE works in more than 100 countries, implementing long-term programs to fight poverty, responding to humanitarian emergencies, and advocating for policy change to improve the lives of people facing poverty.

 Does CARE offer financial assistance or grants?